my forthcoming book:

 I kind of stepped back.
 She had been in the rebalancing groups before, too, and I had a good relationship with her.
 But I knew she was borderline crazy when she was on drugs.
 I knew she was on uppers and downers big time.

 At a certain point Puja—I’m right next to both of them—very, very discreetly gets out a syringe.
 I don’t even know if other people saw it.
-But because I was sitting right next to Sheela, I saw her get a syringe in her gluteal area.
-I saw Puja inject a syringe in Sheela’s gluteal area.
+But because I was sitting right next to Sheela, I saw Puja inject a syringe in Sheela’s gluteal area.
 Then within a few minutes the whole energy calmed down a little in the room and then it ended maybe by tea break.

 This incident was really not talked about and Turiya, I and Prasad, we said, “okay, let’s not even pretend this happened.”

-On top of her problems with the outside world, Sheela came to know in June 85 about an even bigger threat for the continuation of Rajneeshpuram through her bugging devices and she informed her most trusted confidants about the latest development:
+On top of her problems with the outside world, with her staff, and with her own sanity, Sheela came to know in June 85 about an even bigger threat for the continuation of Rajneeshpuram.

 David Knapp (former Mayor Krishna Deva) stated during the Croft/Hagan case in 1995:

-Jane Stork, formerly known as Shanti Bhadra.[22], remembers hearing precise details of Osho’s and Devaraj’s plan:
+Jane Stork remembers hearing precise details of Osho’s and Devaraj’s plan: [23]

 I asked Jane Stork about Puja’s role: